 Thousand canker disease

 Thousand cankers disease of walnut (TCD) is caused by a fungal pathogen (Geosmithia morbida), which is introduced into the tree by the walnut twig beetle (Pityophthorus juglandis) which carries spores of the fungus on its body.
 The beetle is native to Arizona, New Mexico, Mexico and possibly to southern California.
 The origin of the fungus is not known - it was first detected in New Mexico in 2001.
 The geographic range of the pathogen-insect complex has expanded within the western United States, and it has recently been detected in the eastern U.S. - in the native range of black walnut (Juglans nigra).
-It was found in Tennessee in 2010, and since then was detected in Virginia, Pennsylvania, and North Carolina (pathogen only); in Ohio walnut twig beetle was found but without the pathogen.
+It was found in Tennessee in 2010, and since then has been detected in several other eastern states.
 Widespread die-off of Juglans species is found throughout the range of the patho-insect complex.
 This disease is expected to spread through the range of black walnut, which is quite susceptible to the disease, posing a serious threat to black walnut in eastern Canada.

 The adult walnut twig beetle, 1.5-2.0 mm long, tunnels into the inner bark of walnut branches (those 1.5 cm or more in diameter).
 Under the bark, the beetles mate and the female constructs galleries along which she lays her eggs.
 When a beetle enters a branch it carries the fungus with it, introducing the pathogen under the protective bark of the tree.
 The fungus colonizes the walls of the beetle's gallery as well as adjacent bark tissue.
 The growing fungus kills the affected bark tissue, causing cankers in susceptible trees.
 The cankers grow and eventually merge, girdling the branch and impairing its vascular tissue, causing mortality of the girdled branches.
 As the tree declines, the beetle will attack larger branches as well as the main trunk of the tree.
 Susceptible trees die within three years of developing symptoms of TCD.